johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

   - Clustered server-side systems, simplifying implementation of scalable server-side systems and distributed algorithms
   - An alternative approach to RPC libraries, offering a more "Swifty" API while calling into known underlying RPC libraries
 - IPC Actor Transports
   - On Apple platform's, XPC is the primary way applications communicate between daemons and apps.
-However, it lacks a truly great Swift API.
+Existing APIs such as libxpc and NSXPC not offer a truly great experience when used with Swift, as they are unaware of Codable and Swift's runtime in general.
   - On non-Apple platforms various different IPC mechanisms exist, and they may be implemented very differently, but essentially they all offer the same request/reply semantics.

+All of those use cases are well served by the introduction of a very extensible distributed actor model to the language.
+The proposal is purposefully open for extension, allowing all these use cases to define their specific actor transports and serialization mechanisms, building on top of Swift's core features: `Codable` and the new Actor runtime.

 ## Proposed solution